-- 3.3.1.1 The client shall place contract terms on suppliers engaged in safety-related activities that oblige the suppliers to: - a) carry out the activities assigned to them and produce the artefacts assigned to them in the safety assurance strategy; - b) comply with the processes and standards identified in the safety assurance strategy; - c) comply with ISO 9001:2015; - d) comply with BS EN 50126-1:2017, BS EN 50126-2:2017, and BS EN 50128:2011 or BS EN 50657:2017; - e) engage in stage gate reviews; - f) inform the client of safety-related changes, updates, and incidents related to their scope of supply for the system's service life; and - g) cascade equivalent terms to their suppliers where appropriate.
+- 3.3.1.1 The client shall place contract terms on suppliers engaged in safety-related activities that oblige the suppliers to: - a) carry out the activities assigned to them and produce the artefacts assigned to them in the safety assurance strategy; - b) comply with the processes and standards identified in the safety assurance strategy; - c) comply with ISO 9001:2015; - d) comply with BS EN 50126-1:2017, BS EN 50126-2:2017, and BS EN 50128:2001 or BS EN 50657:2017; - e) engage in stage gate reviews; - f) inform the client of safety-related changes, updates, and incidents related to their scope of supply for the system's service life; and - g) cascade equivalent terms to their suppliers where appropriate.

-G 3.3.1.2 The client can effectively apply the safety assurance strategy only if it has contractual arrangements in place to do so.
-The contract terms placed on suppliers (and from those suppliers to the extended supply chain) supports the control of safety risk and the provision of evidence that supports the safety assurance strategy and other standards identified in the strategy.

-- G 3.3.1.3 Supply chain compliance with ISO 9001:2015 and the suite of railway software standards supports quality management of software and compliance to other requirements in this standard. - G 3.3.1.4 A commitment to providing information about safety-related changes to the system for the system's service life supports the client's safety assurance activities throughout its lifetime.
+- G 3.3.1.2 The contract terms placed on suppliers (and from those suppliers to the extended supply chain) supports the control of safety risk and the provision of evidence that supports the safety assurance strategy and other standards identified in the strategy. - G 3.3.1.3 Supply chain compliance with ISO 9001:2015 and the suite of railway software standards supports quality management of software and compliance to other requirements in this standard. - G 3.3.1.4 A commitment to providing information about safety-related changes to the system for the system's service life supports the client's safety assurance activities throughout its lifetime.